How IoT is shaping the future of supply chain visibility

 Other transformative technologies, like blockchain, for example, rely on IoT to operate.
 In terms of visibility, this combination—IoT and blockchain—make an unbeatable duo.
 Blockchain encourages wider IoT adoption and offers a way to eliminate loss, whether from fraud or errors in routing.
 With the ability to accurately track and trace, companies can realize substantial cost savings, boost efficiencies, minimize damage, and ensure shipment accuracy.

-Wider IoT adoption is needed to realize the most significant change
+Wider IoT adoption is needed to realize the most significant change in supply chain visibility

 Despite its infinite potential, IoT is only as good as its connections.
 If only a handful of suppliers are connected to that network, progress will be limited.
 Were sensors to be embedded in everything from parts to raw materials, complete visibility into the supply chain would become real, allowing companies to achieve gains in areas that include: